 The PD shall ensure that the next usage survey covers the question of whether the household has obtained access to an alternative water purification technology, such as household water filters, or access to other boreholes, since the start of the project.
 If such exist, the PD shall clarify if access to such technology is granted under another carbon credit project.
 If this is the case, the PD shall clarify how double claiming is avoided.
 The VVB shall verify this claim.

 Reply: The PD has put the question of “If the household has obtained access to an alternative water purification technology, such as household water filters, or access to other boreholes, since the start of the project?” in Usage Survey during this monitoring period.
 Please refer to Question 5 of submitted document ”6-Usage Survey Form”.
+According to the result of the Usage Survey, there is no access to an alternative water purification technology.

 B.2.
 Post-Design Certification changes